BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Experiment

+Both experiments demonstrate that naively combining the two modules by replacing initial points does not yield satisfactory results and may even degrade performance due to the compounding limitations of both.
+However, with the aid of the Kalman filter, significant improvements are observed, demonstrating its effectiveness in combining and optimizing asynchronous multimodal predictions.
+In detail, uncertainty increases in challenging scenarios for event or traditional cameras, such as extreme lighting or motion blur for traditional cameras and low-texture environments for event cameras.
+In these cases, the Kalman filter mitigates the impact of biased predictions by accounting for high uncertainty.
+Conversely, when cameras operate in optimal conditions, uncertainty remains low, allowing predictions to have a greater influence on the Kalman filter’s output.
+This process harnesses the strengths of both event and image cameras while mitigating their limitations, resulting in a more balanced and accurate final prediction.

+{\textbf{Qualitative Comparison.}} We visualize the tracks estimated by our methods and other methods in Fig.~\ref{fig:result}.
+As shown, all event-based methods exhibit some degree of error; however, our event module produces fewer lost tracks compared to the Deep-EV-Tracker\cite{deepev}, indicating greater robustness.
+With the integration of the image module, our method achieves improved performance, demonstrating that the image module is effective in enhancing relocalization and accuracy.
+When comparing the multi-modal results, a simple fusion approach, such as replacing initial points, results in a higher number of lost tracks, whereas Kalman fusion proves to be more stable and reliable.

-\paragraph{Runtime Analysis} Our event module takes less than 9 ms to track one event patch across one preprocessed event frame on EC\cite{ec} and EDS\cite{eds} using an Nvidia RTX3090.
+{\textbf{Runtime Analysis.}} Our event module takes less than 9 ms to track one event patch across one preprocessed event frame on EC\cite{ec} and EDS\cite{eds} using an Nvidia RTX3090.
 The introduction of the Kalman filter adds less than 1 ms to the budget.
-As a result, the integration of the event module and Kalman filter enables precise predictions at frequencies exceeding 100Hz.
-Additionally, our image module can operate efficiently with the Kalman filter at frequencies above 50Hz, making it efficient enough for low-frequency image relocalization.
+The preprocessing of event data takes 3ms on EC ($240\times180$ resolution, 10ms frame interval) and 4ms on EDS ($640\times480$ resolution, 5ms frame interval).
+It is executed on the CPU and can run in parallel with the tracking model.
+Deep-Ev-Tracker\cite{deepev} requires identical preprocessing with ours, while Deep-Ev-Tracker(E2VID)\cite{deepev2} processes each frame in 153ms\cite{deepev2}, and FF-KDT\cite{ffkdt} takes 13ms on EC and 79ms on EDS.
+As a result, our integration of the event module and Kalman filter enables precise predictions at frequencies exceeding 100 FPS, while Deep-Ev-Tracker\cite{deepev} only achieves 50 FPS.
+Additionally, our image module can operate efficiently with the Kalman filter at frequencies above 50 FPS, making it efficient enough for low-frequency image relocalization.

+If the image module and event module run sequentially, with the image module operating at intervals of 0.05s and producing 20 predictions per second, it accounts for 0.4s of the runtime.
+The event module then uses the remaining 0.6s to produce at least 60 predictions.
+Consequently, the entire model generates 80 predictions per second, while FF-KDT\cite{ffkdt} achieves only 7 FPS.